 Your DNA gets extracted from your cells.
-It gets added to a biobank of DNA from other species and humans to form the genetic blueprint of Earth.
-The DNA all gets preserved in an artificial amber polymer.
+It gets added along with DNA from other species and humans and gets preserved in a synthetic amber polymer.
 All DNA is stored together for miniaturization.
 Scientists can isolate and decode DNA from combined samples using existing technology.

 How do I know it happened?
-What do I get to see from the mission?
+What do I get to see?

-You’ll see each step of the mission — from how the DNA is processed to the final landing.
-You'll get explorer updates and videos about the mission throughout the whole journey.
-You’ll see how the DNA gets processed.
-You’ll see how it is stored.
-You’ll see it on the lander and watch the rocket.
-You’ll get to watch live for launch and landing.
+You’ll get email updates showing the steps of the mission — from how the DNA is processed, to the final landing.
+You'll receive explorer updates and videos about the mission throughout the whole journey.
+You’ll see how the DNA gets processed and how it is stored.
+And the best part?
+You will get a VIP invite to watch the rocket launch and landing on a live stream. 🚀

 What if the rocket blows up?

-Space is hard.
-Rockets do explode.
-If you don’t make it to the Moon then you’ll go again on our next mission for free.
+Space is hard and sadly, rockets do explode.
+If you don’t make it to the Moon on your scheduled mission, we promise you’ll go again on our next launch for free.

 What could my DNA be used for?

 None of us will know.
 This capsule is designed for the far future.
-Perhaps it will be retrieved after an asteroid strike to repopulate Earth.
-Perhaps it is found by another civilization and used to understand Earth as it is today.
-Or maybe it could be caried by our descendants to the stars and used to seed a new world.
+Perhaps it will be found by a future civilization and used recreate Earth as it is today.
+Our descendants could carry your code to the stars to seed a new world.
 We just won’t know.
-We believe it is worth saving our genetic blueprints for the future.
+However, we believe it is worth saving our genetic blueprints for the future.